aptech/docs/docs/cc/estimation-methods.rst

 ====================          ====================================================
 :doc:`../clusterse`           Computes the White cluster-robust standard errors.
+:doc:`../hacse`               Computes the Newey-West HAC robust standard errors.
+The procedure uses the “sandwich” variance-covariance estimator with a small sample correction of :math:`(n)/(n−1)`.
 :doc:`../robustse`            Computes the Huber-White heteroscedastic robust standard errors.
 The procedure uses the “sandwich” variance-covariance estimator with a small sample correction of :math:`(n)/(n−1)`.
 ====================          ====================================================